Exactly Robust Kernel Principal Component Analysis: Methodology

 \subsection{Robust subspace clustering by RKPCA}

+Sparse subspace clustering \cite{SSC2009} is an effective and popular method to cluster data into different groups according to different subspaces.
+In recent years, a few robust variants of SSC and other methods have been proposed for handling noises and outliers in subspace clutering \cite{SSC_PAMIN_2013,5995365,soltanolkotabi2014,7159061,7222444,NoisySSCJMLR,SRSSC}.
+For example, in \cite{SSC_PAMIN_2013}, the modified version of SSC is robust to noise and sparse outlying entries.
+In \cite{soltanolkotabi2014} and \cite{NoisySSCJMLR}, the variants of SSC are provably effective in handling noises.
+In \cite{7159061}, a variant of SSC incorporating the robust measure correntropy was proposed to deal with large corruptions.
+In \cite{SRSSC}, through using random anchor points and multilayer graphs, a scalable and robust variant of SSC was proposed.
+Nevertheless, the clustering performances of these methods are unsatisfactory when the data are heavily corrupted by sparse noises.
+The reason is that the highly corrupted data can make the sparse or low-rank representations significantly biased.

-Similar to RPCA, RKPCA can also be applied to subspace clustering, even when the data are heavily corrupted.
-Given a noisy data matrix $M$, we use RKPCA to recover the clean data matrix $X$.
+To improve the clustering accuracy, we can use RPCA or RKPCA to remove the noises and then perform SSC or other methods on the clean data.
+As a matter of fact, RPCA and RKPCA can be directly applied to subspace clustering, even when the data are heavily corrupted.
+Given a noisy data matrix $\bm{M}$, we use RKPCA to recover the clean data matrix $\bm{X}$.
 The truncated singular value decomposition of the matrix in the nonlinear feature space is given by

 where $r$ is the latent dimensionality of the feature space.
-The subspaces of $\Phi(X)$ can be segmented by using $V_r$.
-We propose Algorithm \ref{alg.sc_rkpca} to cluster $\Phi(X)$ or $X$ according to the subspace membership.
-Similar to that in LRR \cite{LRR_PAMI_2013,NLRR_2016}, the parameter $p$ is an even number (e.g. 4) to ensure the non-negativity and sparsity of the affinity matrix $A$.
+The subspaces of $\phi(\bm{X})$ can be segmented by using $\bm{V}_r$.
+We propose Algorithm \ref{alg.sc_rkpca} to cluster $\phi(\bm{X})$ or $\bm{X}$ according to the subspace membership.
+Similar to that in LRR \cite{LRR_PAMI_2013,NLRR_2016}, the parameter $q$ is an even number (e.g. 4) to ensure the non-negativity and sparsity of the affinity matrix $\bm{A}$.

 {\textbf{Input:}} {\textbf{Output:}}